MaverickDe/JSmodule/README.md

  . switch

    ## ArrayModule
-   inhering the list functions and adding more functionalities to it
+   inheriting the list functions and adding more functionalities to it

  . split